-Since moving to London in the autumn of 2010 he has provided a wide variety of musical services including as Gentleman of the Chapel Royal at Hampton Court Palace and the Tower of London, a member of the choir of St George’s, Hanover Square and the Royal Hospital, Chelsea.
-He deputises for other singers around the major churches in London including Westminster Abbey, St. Paul’s Cathedral and the London Oratory.
+Since moving to London in the autumn of 2010 he has provided a wide variety of musical services including as Gentleman of the Chapel Royal at Hampton Court Palace and the Tower of London, a member of the choir of St George’s, Hanover Square, the Royal Hospital, Chelsea and now The Brompton Oratory.
+He deputises for other singers around the major churches in London including Westminster Abbey, St. Paul’s Cathedral.

 Operatic highlights to date include creating the role of Bass 3 in the world premier of Stockhausen’s Mittwoch aus Licht with Birmingham Opera Company and again later at the BBC Proms; Bartolo in Mozart’s Le nozze di Figaro, the Headman in May Night by Rimsky-Korsakov and Seneca in Monteverdi’s L’incoronazione di Poppea with Royal Academy Opera, making his German operatic debut in Weimar, performing Sarastro in Mozart’s Die Zauberflöte, and covering four roles as Ensemble 3 in Shostakovich’s The Nose at The Royal Opera House, Covent Garden.
-He joined the chorus at Glyndebourne in 2015 for their productions of Donizetti’s Poliuto and Bizet’s Carmen and this summer will be joining the chorus of The Grange Festival for Carmen and Verdi’s Requiem as well as covering the role of Escamillo.
+He joined the chorus at Glyndebourne in 2015 for their productions of Donizetti’s Poliuto and Bizet’s Carmen and covered Escamillo in The Grange Festival’s Carmen.

 In addition to the world of opera, Timothy performs in oratorio around the UK and Europe.
 Highlights include ten solo performances of Handel’s Messiah in a production staged by Le Ballet de l’Opéra National de Bordeaux in Bordeaux Opera House, Messiah in Wexford Opera House, Bach’s Weihnachts-Oratorium in Kristiansand, Norway and this Easter he will return to Norway for performances of Bach’s Ascension Oratorio with the Norwegian Wind Ensemble.